Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/Windows/Interactivity/BehaviorBase.md

 [IBehavior](/Catel.MVVM\Catel\Windows\Interactivity\IBehavior.md)

-Behavior base class that handles a safe unsubscribe and clean up because the default behavior class does not always call`OnDetaching`.This class also adds some specific features such as ValidateRequiredProperties which is automatically called when the behavior is attached.
+Behavior base class that handles a safe unsubscribe and clean up because the default behavior class does not always call`OnDetaching`.
+This class also adds some specific features such as ValidateRequiredProperties which is automatically called when the behavior is attached.

 #### Type Parameters